The History of Edinburgh

 Evidence from many ancient writings suggests that the name Edinburgh descends from its old Gaelic names of Ddin Eiddin, Din Eidyn or Dunedin – all meaning the ‘Edin toun’ or ‘Dun’ – but it had firmly assumed its Saxon form by the reign of David I (1124 -1153).

 People have lived in Edinburgh since the Bronze Age, and its early recorded history includes a siege in AD 638 at Din Eidyn, the Gododdin Castle Rock hill fort.
 By the twelfth century the city was well established and it had become the capital of Scotland by the end of the sixteenth century.

 The castle has always dominated the area, sitting on a volcanic crag with a ‘tail’ shaped by two million years of glacial weathering.
-The distinctive Edinburgh tenement buildings, typically 11 storeys high, began to be built close to the castle in the 17th Century, after a defensive city wall was built.
+The distinctive Edinburgh tenement buildings, typically 11 storeys high, began to be built close to the castle in the seventeenth century, after a defensive city wall was built.

 The shield can be blazoned or described as follows:

 ‘Argent a castle triple-towered and embattled sable masoned of the first topped with three fans gules windows and portcullis shut of the last situate on a rock proper.’